Cloud-SPAN/genomics01-intro/setup.md

 # Overview

-This course is designed to be run on pre-configured Amazon Web Services Machine Images (AMIs).
-All of the software and data used in the course are hosted on each AMI with the exception of these three software tools: Git Bash, a spreadsheet, and the Integrative Genomics Viewer (IGV) application.
-Please intall these applications in your personal computer (laptop or desktop --- not tablets nor iPads) before the course; instructions to install them are given below.
-Git Bash will allow you to access your AMI from your personal computer or to run command-line tasks in your personal computer.
+This course is designed to be run on pre-configured Amazon Web Services Machine Images (AMIs), one AMI for each participant.
+All of the software and data used in the course are hosted on each AMI with the exception of three software tools: *Git Bash*, a *spreadsheet*, and the *Integrative Genomics Viewer*.
+These software tools will be run in the personal computer of each participant, either a laptop or desktop (tablets and iPads are not suitable).
+Please install the software tools in your personal computer before the course; directions to install them are given below.
+Git Bash is only needed if you will be using a Windows computer.
+It is a command-line interface, also known as as CLI and shell, which will allow you to access your AMI from your personal computer.

 Please follow the instructions below to prepare your computer for the course.
 Option A uses an AMI; Option B runs all software in your personal computer.